Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Preliminaries

 Standard CFMs are of the form:

 where the acceleration $a_i$ of car $i$ is some typically nonlinear function of $h_i, \dot h_i, v_i$, which are the headway, relative velocity, and velocity for vehicle $i$, respectively.
-Though a general model may include time delays from the input signals $h_i, \dot h_i, v_i$ to the resulting output acceleration $a_i$, we will consider a non-delayed system, where all signals are measured at the same time instant $t$.
-Example CFMs include the Intelligent Driver Model (IDM) \cite{Treiber2000} and the Optimal Velocity Model (OVM) \cite{Bando1994, Bando1995}.
+Though a general model may include time delays, we will consider a non-delayed system, where all signals are measured at the same time instant.
+Example CFMs include the Intelligent Driver Model (IDM)~\cite{Treiber2000} and the Optimal Velocity Model (OVM)~\cite{Bando1994, Bando1995}.
+IDM is used in the experiments of this article to model human driving (see Appendix~\ref{sec:idm}).